 - Tap either ‘Edit’ or ‘Delete entry’.

-You can check your digital diary at any time by selecting ‘View my diary’ on the ‘My profile’ screen or by tapping the icon on the top-left of the ‘Record a visit’ screen.
+You can check your digital diary at any time by tapping on ‘My data’ and selecting ‘My diary’ or by tapping the icon on the top-left of the ‘Record a visit’ screen.
 If you tap on a diary entry, you will be able to edit it.